holidayextras/holidayextras.github.com/_posts/2015-07-14-qconn-new-york-part-1.md

 comments: true
 ---

+Introduction

+This is the first part of my notes and key take aways from Qonn New York 2015, a three day conference with main features (for me) on microservices, containers and culture.

 ### Automating operational decisions in real-time @ Netflix
 #### Chris Sanden

+Kev: Really interesting talk to see how "the big boys" keep track of things (services/services/customers) at scale.
+Feels like we're a long way from this, we have visibility over what we're doing but would take a fair amount of work, understanding, patience and maintenance to put something that is useful in to production.

 Netflix deal with big numbers when it comes to metrics, not just throughput but also what "keeping things up" looks like.
 In terms of humans this simply doesn't scale.
 Decisions need to be repetable and incremental, not "squishy".